Hi 👋 I'm Dakota.

-Hey there! 👋 My name is Dakota and I'm a Creative LeaderDesigner with a passion for building cool things.
+I am a Creative LeaderProduct Designer that codes with a passion for building cool things.

-I'm a professional designer based in New York.
-I found graphic design at an early age, knowing from that day forward that design would be at the forefront of whatever I would do.
-My parents instilled in me the desire to leave things better than I found them and to always strive for improvement...
+My name is Dakota Berg and I'm a designer currently based in New York.
+I found design at an early age, knowing from that day forward that design would be at the forefront of whatever I would do.
+My parents instilled in me the desire to leave things better than I found them and were always supportive of my "creative venture of the day"...

 Dakota working at whiteboard